VETuner Open App →

 Start Doctor

-The Start Doctor watches what happens as you crank the engine and looks for common problems — battery voltage drop, a missing crank signal, implausible sensor readings, electrical noise, ECU reboots, and whether the injector pulse width and ignition advance are in the right ballpark.
-It automatically captures a log file while it runs, so if you get stuck you can share it with others to help diagnose what is going wrong.
+The Start Doctor watches what happens as you crank the engine and looks for common problems - battery voltage drop, a missing crank signal, implausible sensor readings, electrical noise, ECU reboots, and whether the injector pulse width and ignition advance are in the right ballpark.
+It automatically captures and downloads a log file while it runs, so if you get stuck you can share it with others to help diagnose what is going wrong.
+Check your Downloads folder afterwards to find it.

 It Won't Start - Now What?